nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Copy the home folder of your SoConnect app over to the other Computer.
 This folder should contain your `SoConnect.jar` file and your `data` folder.

-**Q**: What if I do not have the phone number/email address/address of a person whose contact I am trying to add?
+**Q**: What if I do not have the phone number/email address/address of a person whose contact I am trying to add?<br>
 **A**: When SoConnect has more users, we plan to gather feedback for which information should be made optional.
 In the meantime, you can go ahead and [add the contact](#721-adding-a-contact-add) by replacing the fields you do not have with dummy information. (e.g. Using `123` for the phone number, `xyz@email.com` for the email, or `xyz` for the address)

 **Q**: Do you have any plans to make the app more customisable?<br>